addohm/Dockerized_Django/README.md

 `pip install -r requirements.txt`
 Edit the `.env.example` file and replace all the fields as appropriate Save as `.env`
-Edit the `docker-compose.yaml` if you chose to define the project name, and apply the project name there as well as the container names  You will aos need to change the `project` directory name to whatever you decided your project name will be.
+Edit the `docker-compose.yaml` if you chose to define the project name, and apply the project name there as well as the container names.
+Leave the `project` folder ss is.
+There will be instructions on how to modify that later.
 Save it as is.

 ### Deployment: